MARKET REVIEW

 FUND ACTIVITY

-Despite the challenging performance of our key investment themes in 2023, we maintain a positive outlook on their long-term prospects.
-As interest rates are being lowered globally, apart from Japan, the narrative of an economic soft landing has started to take shape, favouring a broadening of the equity market performance into the second part of 2024 and potentially 2025.
+Despite the challenging performance of our key investment themes, we maintain a positive outlook on their long-term prospects.
+As interest rates are being lowered globally, apart from the specific case of Japan, the narrative over an economic soft landing is starting to take shape, potentially favouring a broadening of the equity market performance into 2025-2026.
 Our portfolio delivers superior growth and higher returns compared to the index, all while maintaining an attractive valuation.
 We believe that our diversified exposure to the global power system transition provides robust growth opportunities while mitigating downside volatility.

 FUND STRATEGY